 Our Farmer House Christmas Bucket List:

 1. Put up the Christmas tree and hang the stockings.
 In our case, I decided to put up two Christmas trees at our house, and instead of stockings this year, I’m surprising the kids with Christmas bags.

 2. Decorate a gingerbread house.
-We decided this year to take it a step further and host a gingerbread decorating competition!
-I purchased a decorating kit with four houses, and we are competing on teams as a family.
+We decided to take it a step further this year and host a gingerbread decorating competition!
+I purchased a decorating kit with four houses, and we compete on teams as a family.
 Bring it on!
 I’ll let you know who wins the challenge:).

 3. Host a family baking night.
 Gather your family and friends and bake cookies and candies together.
 You can even make ornaments or wrap gifts together.
 Read all about our recent family baking night here.

 4. Bake lots of cookies.
 Here are a few cookies that we make every year: